Bio

 ESRC 1+3 Studentship, Economic and Social Research Council, 2015.

-- Awarded a 4-year studentship to complete an MSc and PhD at University College London, including full payment of tuition fees, a living stipend, and funding for research costs.
+- Awarded a studentship to complete an MSc and PhD in the Department of Science & Technology Studies at University College London, including full payment of tuition fees, a living stipend, and funding for research costs.

 BA Film Studies Dissertation Prize, University of Sussex, 2010.